shibd/pulsar-io-sqs/docs/sqs-source.md

 | `batchSizeOfOnceReceive`   | int    | false    | 1                  | The maximum number of messages that are pulled from SQS at one time.
 By default, it is set to 1.
 The value ranges from 1 to 10.                                                                                                                                                                                                                                                         |
 | `numberOfConsumers`        | int    | false    | 1                  | The expected numbers of consumers.
 You can scale consumers horizontally to achieve high throughput.
 By default, it is set to 1.
 The value ranges from 1 to 50.                                                                                                                                                                                                       |

-> **Note**
+{% callout title="Note" type="note" %}
-> The `batchSizeOfOnceReceive ` and `numberOfConsumers` options are available for SQS source 2.8.4.3+, 2.9.4.1+, and 2.10.1.13+.
+The `batchSizeOfOnceReceive ` and `numberOfConsumers` options are available for SQS source 2.8.4.3+, 2.9.4.1+, and 2.10.1.13+.
 For details about how to test AWS SQS source performance, see [Performance Test on AWS SQS Source Connector](https://github.com/streamnative/pulsar-io-sqs/blob/master/docs/source_performance_test.md).
+{% /callout %}

 ### Configure AwsCredentialProviderPlugin